 Researchers and the public are eager to know about the distribution of living standards in a society.
-Living standard of the household's members is determined by the material comfort derived from available goods and services.
+Living standard of a household's members is determined by the material comfort derived from available goods and services.
 Economists consider the income distribution as a close proxy for the distribution of living standard.
-When heterogeneous household types are involved, two complications emerge.
-First, different household types have different needs, meaning that members of differently sized/structured households with the same household income may attain different living standards.
-To obtain a measure that reflects differences in living standards across household types, household incomes must then be adjusted for differences in needs.
-Second, for reasons concerning possible violations of axiomatic properties of inequality measures, household size heterogeneity also raises the issue of an adequate household weighting when the distribution of living standards is derived.
-For a rigorous analysis regarding the possibility of such violations of axiomatic principles in inequality measurement, see, for example, Ebert and Moyes (2003).
+When heterogeneous household types are involved two complications emerge.
+First, different household types have different needs.
+Members of differently sized/structured households with the same household income may attain different living standards.
+To obtain a measure that reflects differences in living standards across household types, household incomes must be adjusted for differences in needs.
+Second, for reasons concerning possible violations of axiomatic properties of inequality measures, 1 household size heterogeneity also raises the issue of an adequate weighting of each household observation when the distribution of living standards is derived.
 A broad consensus exists concerning the differences-in-needs adjustment procedure.
-Usually, household incomes are deflated by so-called equivalence scales (see, for a thorough discussion, Schröder 2009).
+Usually, household incomes are deflated by so-called equivalence scales.
 Equivalence scales are measures of intra-household sharing potential and differences in family members' needs (i.e., of adults vs. children).
-Normalizing the equivalence scale of a childless one-adult household (the reference type) to a value of one, an equivalence scale gives the percentage change in household income required to maintain the household's living standard as household members are added.
+Normalizing the equivalence scale of a childless one-adult household to a value of one, an equivalence scale gives the percentage change in household income required to maintain the household's living standard as household members are added.
 Accordingly, equivalence scales measure household-size economies.
 Dividing household income by equivalence scale gives the needs-adjusted equivalent income of the household.

-Concerning the household-weighting procedure, the traditional approach in inequality measurement is a weighting of households by household size.
-As an example, when the Theil index is derived from a distribution of needs-adjusted equivalent incomes, a one-member household is weighted by one and a four-member household by four.
+Concerning the weighting of household observations, the traditional approach in inequality measurement is a weighting of each and every household observation by household size.
+As an example, when the Theil index is derived from a distribution of needs-adjusted equivalent incomes, a one-member household is assigned a weight equal to one and a four-member household is assigned a weight of four.
 Size weighting accommodates the principle of normative individualism: any person is considered as important as any other and is assigned the same weight.
-Therefore, the size-weighted equivalent-income distribution depicts differences in living standards among individuals.
+Accordingly, the size-weighted equivalent-income distribution depicts differences in living standards among individuals.